ARs135/cpu-emulators/SOC-8_Emulator/programs/src/README.md

 5. Push your fork back to GitHub (assuming you do know how to use Git)
 6. Go back to my repository (not your fork, this one) and create a new Pull Request

-Why did I even wrote this I don't even expect anyone else other than me to code ._.
+Why did I even wrote this I don't even expect anyone else other than me to code ._. \
+TODO: actually add the assembler script to cpp/